 There is no easy way to solve this problem using the current rule book.

-It Is time for a change.
+It is time for a change.

 The Agile Board Meeting Process

 I don’t for a moment imagine that any call for agile board meetings will succeed without accommodating the old system of day-long board meetings in some way.
 Thus, I propose the agile board retains their traditional board meetings in a shortened form.
 The agenda having been reduced by a series of agile sub-meetings occurring between scheduled board meetings.